Volunteering for 2017 Telluride Bluegrass

 It is important to meet and greet Festivarians with a smile and kind words!
 Also, have a great time!!

 - Direct vehicles and maintain smooth traffic flow, direct Festivarians to shuttle busses, surviving the elements (sun, snow, rain, wind, dust, heat).
 Requires two 6-hour shifts for a total of 12 hours (instead of 16 for other positions).
+Parking shifts begin as early as the Monday before the festival starts and go through Sunday the last day of the festival.

 - Pedestrian Gate

 - Check that Festivarians have on the appropriate wristband and direct them to the festival grounds.
+These shifts are 4 hours each and all occur Thursday-Sunday of the festival.

 - If working at customs, you'll greet Festivarians, check that Festivarians are adorned with the proper wristband, and check backpacks for glass & alcohol.
 This is the main entrance to the festival and sets the tone of friendly Festivarianism.
 This position is for people who can work quickly with a smile.
+These shifts are 4 hours each and all occur Thursday-Sunday of the festival.

 - Camp Gates